 Laurent moved from Switzerland to Colorado with his family to join SKIDATA in April 2015 where he manages the Denver office and the SKIDATA Mountain Business for North America.
 His duties include business development, personnel management, customer service, financial oversight, and insuring technical and customer service excellence for all projects.
 Prior to SKIDATA, he was Maintenance Manager at Vercorin and CEO at Thyon in the 4 Vallées in the Swiss Alps.
 He also worked in the semi-conductor field in Switzerland and in the power electronic industry in California as an Engineer.
 Laurent has a BS in Electrical Engineering from the University of Applied Science in Biel and a MBA in Finance and Corporate Management from the University of Lausanne in Switzerland.

-Winthrop H. Smith Jr., Chairman and CEO of Summit Ventures, and President at Sugarbush
+Winthrop H. Smith Jr., Chairman and CEO of Summit Ventures (which owns Sugarbush Resort) and President of Sugarbush

 Win purchased Sugarbush in October 2001 and oversees daily operations at the resort.
 He spent twenty-eight years at Merrill Lynch & Co.
 In the final ten years of his career at Merrill, he was an executive vice president of Merrill Lynch & Co., a member of its Executive Management Committee, and Chairman of Merrill Lynch International.
 Smith serves on the board of the Vermont Ski Areas Association and is Vice Chair of the National Ski Areas Association and a member of their Executive Committee.
 He is the Immediate Past Chair of Vermont Business Roundtable and a former chair of the Lake Champlain Regional Chamber of Commerce.
 In 2013, Win authored and published a book entitled Catching Lightning in a Bottle: How Merrill Lynch Revolutionized the Financial World.
 Win is married to Lili Ruane and has four children, four step-daughters, and six grandchildren, four of whom are already passionate skiers at Sugarbush.